coin3d/soguiexamples/coin-competitions/README.txt

 The subdirectories below this directory contains the entries of our constantly running internal Coin programming contest at Systems in Motion.
-Every 3 weeks we collect entries submitted to the maintainer of the SoGuiExamples CVS module and let our non-programming personell decide upon a winner.
+Every 3 weeks we collect entries submitted to the maintainer of the SoGuiExamples CVS module and let our non-programming personnel decide upon a winner.
 The author receives a prize, which is usually some expensive booze. :-)